Explore our newest colors - free samples available

 June 07, 2023 6 min read

-High ceilings are becoming increasingly popular in modern homes as they create a feeling of spaciousness and airiness.
-However, this trend has unintended practical effects when choosing a range hood for a high-ceiling kitchen.
+High ceilings are becoming more popular in modern homes mostly because they create a feeling of spaciousness and airiness.
+However, this trend has practical downsides when trying to choose a range hood for a high-ceiling kitchen.

-This article will discuss the different range hoods suitable for high ceilings, including wall-mounted range hoods, island range hoods, and downdraft range hoods.
-We will also provide tips for choosing the right range hood based on your kitchen size and layout, ceiling height, available ducting, and aesthetics.
+This article will discuss different range hoods suitable for high ceilings.
+These include popular range hood types like wall-mounted range hoods, island range hoods, and downdraft range hoods.
+We’ll also provide tips for choosing the right range hood.
+This will be based on your kitchen size and layout, ceiling height, available ducting, and aesthetics.

 Let’s dive in.